jsj2008/Neon-Engine/README.md

 		Graphics::DrawCommand::ClearBuffer(0.1f, 0.2f, 0.3f, 1.0f);

-		/* Iterating over the scenes and drawing all the gameObjects */ /* NOTE: this is temporary.
-In the future only the active scene will be rendered! */ /* Due to the lack of a Mesh component the use of a manually creared mesh (vertexArray) is required! */ mSceneManager->GetActiveScene()->IterateSceneNodes([this](const World::SceneNodeRef& node)
+		/* Iterating over the scenes and drawing all the gameObjects */ /* Due to the lack of a Mesh component the use of a manually creared mesh (vertexArray) is required! */ mSceneManager->GetActiveScene()->IterateSceneNodes([this](const World::SceneNodeRef& node)
 		{